joomla/Manual/migrations/42-43/new-features.md

 Support Namespace for Templates
 -------------------------------

 Starting with Joomla!
-4.3 it's possible to set a namespace for the tempalte.
+4.3 it's possible to set a namespace for the template.
 This namespace is used for autoloading helper classes located in the folder provided in the path attribute of the manifest xml file.